-In recent years, plant-based diets have gained immense popularity due to their health benefits and environmental sustainability.
+In recent years, plant-based diets have gained immense popularity due to their nutritional profile and environmental sustainability.
 As a result, various alternatives to animal-based products have become widely popular, one of which is tempeh.

 What is Tempeh?

 Tempeh is a traditional Indonesian food made from fermented soybeans.
 The fermentation process gives tempeh a unique flavour and texture, making it a popular choice for vegans, vegetarians, and individuals seeking alternative protein sources.
 Besides soybeans, tempeh can also be made from other legumes, grains, or a combination of both.

 Tempeh is believed to have originated in Indonesia, specifically on the island of Java.
 While the exact date of its invention is not known, tempeh has a long history and has been a part of Indonesian cuisine for centuries.
 It is believed to have been introduced and consumed in Indonesia as early as the 12th century.
 The fermentation process used to make tempeh is thought to have been discovered accidentally when cooked soybeans were wrapped in banana leaves and left to ferment in the warm tropical climate.
 Over time, the fermentation process was refined, and tempeh became a staple food in Indonesian cuisine.
 Today, tempeh is enjoyed not only in Indonesia but also in various other parts of the world as a nutritious and versatile plant-based protein source.